Majella Cooney, Nenagh and Dublin - Tipp FM

 Predeceased by her parents Tom and Ciss Cooney and her sister and brother-in-law Margaret and Andy Lennox.

 Much loved aunt of William Lennox and Mairead Lennox.
-Sadly missed by her loving family, niece-in-law Lily, nephew-in-law Padraic Martin, grandniece Emily, grandnephew Andrew, cousins, relatives, her carers and friends.
+Sadly missed be her loving family, William’s wife Lily, Mairead’s husband Padraic Martin, grandniece Emily, grandnephew Andrew, cousins, relatives, her carers and friends.

 Funeral arriving on Sunday to St. Mary of the Rosary Church, Nenagh for Funeral Mass at 12 noon, followed by burial in Lisboney Cemetery.